EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

 # WhatTheNote

+---

 ## About the Project
 WhatTheNote is a full-stack application that transforms PDF documents into interactive, AI-powered knowledge bases.
 It leverages state-of-the-art LLMs for summarization, querying, and content cleanup, providing a seamless experience for document management and exploration.

+---

 ## Features
-- 📄 PDF text extraction and analysis
+- 📄 **PDF Upload & Extraction**: Upload PDF files and extract their content.
-- 🧠 AI-powered summarization and question answering
+- 🧠 **AI Summarization**: Generate concise summaries and metadata using LLMs.
-- 🔍 Smart document querying with natural language
+- 🔍 **Smart Querying**: Ask questions about your documents and get context-aware answers.
+- 🪄 **AI Content Cleanup**: Convert raw PDF text into clean, readable Markdown.
+- 📁 **Document Management**: Organize, view, and filter your documents.
-- 📁 Secure document management with user authentication
+- 🔒 **Authentication**: Secure user login and document access.
-- 📈 Interactive dashboard for document insights
+- 📊 **Dashboard**: Visualize and interact with your document collection.

 ---